 A student may transfer into or out of the District according to State law and procedures developed by the Chief Executive Officer/designee.
 A student that has been suspended or expelled from another school district seeking to transfer into the District will have his or her suspension or expulsion examined under the District's student discipline policies and procedures to determine admission.
 Where the duration of the transferring student's suspension or expulsion is not indicated, the Chief Executive Officer/designee will recommend, and the Board of Education will determine, the duration of the suspension or expulsion.
 Expulsions shall not exceed two calendar years from the date of the expulsion.
 The Chief Executive Officer /designee may make exceptions for all expelled students seeking admission to the District on a case-by-case basis.
 The Chief Executive Officer /designee has the right to review private school expulsions, and enroll a student prior to serving the entire term of any suspension or expulsion.
-Where an appropriate program is available, the District may, at its discretion, place the transfer student in an alternative program for the duration of the student's suspension or expulsion.
+Where an appropriate program for the duration of the student's suspension or expulsion.

-LEGAL REF.: Illinois School Code: 105 ILCS 5/10-20.12, -20.24, -22.25,-22.6, 5/2-3.13a
+LEGAL REF.: Illinois School Code: 105 ILCS 5/10-20.12, -20.24, -22.25, -22.6, 5/2-3.13a